destinyparra/SignEase/README.md

 5. **Hot Glue Gun (Optional)**:
    - For attaching sensors and components securely to the glove.

+6. **AWS Integration**:
+No physical components are required for AWS integration, as this is software-based.
+The ESP32’s Wi-Fi module handles all communication with AWS.

 ### **5. Optional Components**
 #### **External Display**